Ripley's Believe It or Not by Ripley’s Believe It or Not! for October 10, 2019

 8. Missing large

-danholt almost 5 years ago
+danholt about 5 years ago

 Well, somebody’s gotta do it…https://en.wikipedia.org/wiki/Ough_(orthography)